jcthedog/NeverForget/SAFEGUARD_PROTOCOLS.md

 **REMEMBER: When in doubt, ASK FIRST.
 No exceptions.**

 *This document is the primary authority for all file protection protocols.*
-*Last Updated: December 26, 2024*
+*Last Updated: August 29, 2025*
-*Version: 2.2 - Enhanced UX & Time Format Support Complete*
+*Version: 2.3 - PastelTheme Integration & Build Recovery Complete*